ClickHouse MergeTree: The Engine Family Explained

 ORDER BY user_id;

 When two rows share the same ORDER BY key, ReplacingMergeTree keeps only the one with the highest version (the first engine argument).
-The optional second argument is a UInt8 deletion flag; rows where it is 1 are removed at merge time.
+The optional second argument is a UInt8 deletion flag; rows where it is 1 mark the row as deleted, but by default the marker is retained — the row is not physically removed.
+Physical removal requires enabling allow_experimental_replacing_merge_with_cleanup on the table and then either running OPTIMIZE TABLE ...
+FINAL CLEANUP manually or configuring age-based automatic cleanup.
 The catch: deduplication happens only when ClickHouse merges parts together, which is asynchronous.
 Until the merge happens, both rows are visible.
 Use FINAL on queries to force deduplication at query time, or design your application to read the latest version explicitly.

 FINAL is expensive on large tables.
 For frequent point lookups, an alternative pattern is to maintain a small "latest snapshot" table updated by a materialized view.